indigo-dc/oidc-agent/gitbook/provider.md

 If you register a client manually you have the option to disable 'Refresh tokens for this client are reused'.
 If you disable this option each refresh token can only be used once.
-Therefore, a new refresh token will be issued after each refresh flow (whenever a new access token is issued). when the refresh token changes oidc-agent has to update the client configuration file and therefore needs the encryption password.
+Therefore, a new refresh token will be issued after each refresh flow (whenever a new access token is issued).
+When the refresh token changes oidc-agent has to update the client configuration file and therefore needs the encryption password.
 Because with rotating refresh tokens, this will happen quite often it is recommended to allow oidc-agent to keep the password